enyst/licenses-db/README.md

 free/open documentation, license tools, license choosers and application help)

-The repository originated from SPDX license list, for convenience of identification, but it has nothing else in common with their list, and it doesn't contain non-free/open licenses.

-Please file an issue or a patch if you consider that any non-free/open license sneaks its way in.

 #### Master branch

 Master branch contains the full text of free/open licenses.

+The repository originated from SPDX license list, for convenience of identification, but it has nothing else in common with their list, and it doesn't contain non-free/open licenses.

+Please file an issue or a patch if you consider that any non-free/open license sneaked in.

 ##### The selection for this branch is based on:
 * any domain of human knowledge: software, writing, design